 - Use your primary keyword phrase in the meta description

 - Include a call to action for web pages, including a phone number if relevant

 - Keep the description to around 165 characters so it appears in the search results completely

-So although search engines don’t use the meta description tag directly, when your site does appear in the results, give the reader a reason to visit your site.
+So although search engines don’t use the meta description tag directly, a well-written meta-description will give the reader a reason to visit your site.

 Create keyword rich page and post URLs

 WordPress creates page and post URLs based on the titles used.
 Therefore, think about what you want to call the page that gets you the most benefits.

 Having a “Services” page is nice, but everyone has a services page so what does that do for you?

 Turn your “Services” page into one that is more descriptive “Inbound Marketing Services” or “Personal Training Services“.
 When WordPress creates the permalink, it will create the following:

 Now when someone is searching for personal training services or inbound marketing services, your page will have a much better chance of showing up in the results.